-We are the largest social enterprise in the Shatila refugee camp.
+We are the largest social enterprise in the Shatila refugee camp in Beirut, Lebanon.
 We are run by Syrian refugee women for Syrian and Palestinian refugee women.
-We don't outsource.
-Everything is hand-made in house.
 We provide a sustainable income for 100 artisans.

 Shatila is a refugee camp in Beirut.
 Set up in 1948 for 3,000 Palestinian refugees, it now houses 40,000 people following the Syrian crisis.